torero619/MSBA502/README.md

 - TBD

 ## Sprint 4 (09 OCT - 18 OCT)

 ### Practice Datasets
 - see below
 - Scraped
-- Dataset3

 ### Basic Deliverables
-- Find me your own two datasets from your field
+- Find me your own two or more datasets from your field
 - Utilize Tableau/Power BI to present a visual insight
+- Inexperienced coders will be explaining their code
+- Experienced coders will be explaining business use case

 ### Stretch Goals
 - recommend how your insight ties into a revenue model